Are Coconut Products Low FODMAP?

-Coconut Milk & Cream (Limit During the Elimination Phase)
+Coconut Milk & Cream (Limit During Phase One)

 Coconut milk and cream are both made from the flesh of a mature coconut.
 Water is added to the flesh before it is ground into a fine pulp, the juice is then separated through pressing (2).
 As the fluid settles, it separates into higher-fat cream and lower fat milk (2).

-Canned coconut milk that is used in cooking has recently been retested.
-Serving sizes have changed from 1/2 cup serve down to 1/3 cup to stay within low FODMAP thresholds (14).
-Larger serves (1/2 cup or more) contain high levels of sorbitol (14).
+Canned coconut milk is low FODMAP 1/4 cup serves, however larger serves (1/2 cup or more) contain moderate to high levels of sorbitol (14).

-Coconut cream hasn’t officially been tested by Monash or FODMAP Friendly, however, because it is manufactured in the same way as coconut milk it is expected to have a similar low FODMAP serving size of 125ml (1/2 cup).
+Coconut cream hasn’t officially been tested by Monash or FODMAP Friendly, however, because it is manufactured in the same way as coconut milk it is expected to have a similar low FODMAP serving size of 1/4 cup.
 Also coconut cream is higher in fat than coconut milk.
 Fat does not contain any carbohydrates (FODMAPs) so there is a possibility that coconut cream could be slightly lower in FODMAPs.

 Coconut yoghurt has been tested by Monash University and it is low FODMAP in 125g (1 tub) serves (14).
 When choosing your coconut yoghurt avoid products that contain inulin, fructose, high FODMAP fruit, or high FODMAP sweeteners like honey, agave or fruit juice.